shyynux/pixify/README.md

 ## How to use this?

 - Go to [`pixifie`](https://pixifie-frontend.vercel.app/)
-- click on the upload and the pixifie button.
+- click on the upload box and upload an image
+- click on the upload button
+- set the custom pixelation
+- click on the pixelate button
 - You can download the image by clicking the download button.

 ## How is this build?